busathlab/mdlab/docs/namd_lab2.md

 This submission script is nearly complete, but while we have the GPU node scheduled, let's go ahead and run all of the steps of equilibration, not just 6.1. *Create new lines for step 6.2 through 6.6, based on the last line, and append them to the end of the script.*

-If you don't want to use GPU's for your simulation (such as when the GPU nodes have 100% utilization, [check the site](http://marylou.byu.edu)), remove the `--gres` line, and use the following pattern to launch jobs:
+If you don't want to use GPU's for your simulation (such as when the GPU nodes have 100% utilization, [check the site](http://marylou.byu.edu)), remove the line containing `--gres`, reduce the number of processors, RAM, etc., and use the following pattern to launch jobs:
 ```bash
 # NAMD variables
 module purge